IgorNep/jsbandstore/README.md

 #check your code and format it using mentioned rules
 npm run prettier:fix

+#deploy your app on github pages
+npm run deploy

 # On pre-commit using husky (include lint, prettier and test scripts)
 Auto run on pre-commit
 ```